CompuCell3D/CompuCell3DDevelopersManual/docs/debugging_cc3d_using_visual_studio.rst

     python -m cc3d.player5

 Run Visual Studio as Administrator.
+Select the COMPUCELL3D.sln file from your CompuCell3D_build folder.

 From the navigation menu, select Debug -> Attach to Process...

 In the window that appears, search for python.exe: